SoftwareDojo/Katas/README.md

 # Katas (csharpcode.de)

-Coding Katas for C# (.Net Core), Python and TypeScript!
+Coding Katas for C#, F# (.Net Core), Python and TypeScript!
 For more informations, click on the katas below.

 # Catalogue